 In April 2022, we hosted a webinar about the design, the prototypes refined and dropped from the solution set, and ideas for application.
 Review the event materials to learn more.

 A Human-Centered Design (HCD) approach focuses on user’s needs, and collaboratively generates solutions with users to a specific challenge.
 In Kebbi State, Nigeria, we used an HCD approach to develop counseling aids for Community Health Workers (CHWs) on young child feeding.
 The job aid guides CHWs to create a caring experience for caregivers through “Empathways to Nutrition” with personal questions that both the counselor and client answer, learning from lessons in reproductive health and nutrition.

 We are working to translate the learnings from these applications into a user-friendly kit specifically for nutrition program planners and implementers who are interested in using behavioral science to design or adapt their approaches.
+Are you interested in using behavioral design or HCD to accelerate impact?
+This new guide helps programs decide on an approach and follow the steps using experiences in nutrition.
 Learn more about USAID Advancing Nutrition’s global SBC work.